nnaaff/React-Blog/README.md

 ## Installation
 Ensure you have the latest version of Node.js on your system.
-Use the command `npx create-react-app <project_name>` which installs the node_modules folder including the React.js library and all the required packages.
+Use the command `npx create-react-app <project_name>` to install the node_modules folder which includes the React.js library and all the required packages.